aws-observability/aws-otel-test-framework/cdk_infra/README.md

 * `npm run cdk synth`   -    emits the synthesized CloudFormation template
 * `npm run cdk deploy`  -    deploy this stack to your default AWS account/region
 * `npm run cdk diff`    -    compare deployed stack with current state

+## Updating dependencies

+To update dependencies it is reccommeneded to use the [ncu](https://github.com/raineorshine/npm-check-updates) tool.
+Follow installation instructions for `ncu` and then run `ncu -u`.